slam10s/may-madness/docs/index.md

 The ITA Coaches Poll is a similar poll produced by the ITA each week alongside the computer rankings.

-## License

-All data and files in this repository are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

-Attribution is required.
-Non-commercial use only.

 ---

 Return to the [Top](#top)